The Triune Brain: 3 Science-Based Strategies to Overcome Challenges and Thrive

 First and foremost, it’s essential to address your reptilian hindbrain’s instinctive reactions in order to regain control and get back on track.

-This primal part of your brain perceives the uncertainty of the situation as a threat, triggering the fight-or-flight response.
+It is this primal part of your brain that perceives the uncertainty of the situation as a threat, triggering the fight-or-flight response.

 To manage these instinctive reactions, focus on taking sensible precautions that reduce the perceived risk to your safety.